LeonLow97/digital-wallet-provider-golang-vue-postgresql/README.md

 ## SQL Tables

-1. `users`: storing user details, including mobile number
+1. `users`: storing user details, including digital number
 2. `user_balance`: maps the user_id of `users` table with the balance, currency and country iso code.
-3. `beneficiaries`: stores beneficiary details, including mobile number. (similar number of rows as `users` table currently but will be adding external beneficiaries in future).
+3. `beneficiaries`: stores beneficiary details, including digital number. (similar number of rows as `users` table currently but will be adding external beneficiaries in future).
 4. `user_beneficiary`: maps the `user_id` of the user and the `beneficiary_id` of the beneficiary.
 To determine which user is linked to the beneficiary.
 5. `transactions`: stores the transactions made by the sender to the recipient.